Mauricio-KND/BasicScripts/README.md

 # Basic Scripts
-There are some scripts usful for servers.
+There are some useful scripts for servers.